greathouse/star-slam/README.md

 * Config File Changes
 * SQL Schema Changes

 This is currently the pet project du jour.
+It is pre-pre-alpha.
+Version: 0.0.0.0.

 Technologies in use
 * Groovy - http://groovy.codehaus.org/